realmocaccino/jauntyslider/README.md

 If not set, it dinamically inherits the width of the original list.

 ## Behind the Scenes
 Jauntyslider is built upon CSS transitions.
-The codebase takes advantage of the new features of ES6 compiled to ES5 to support old browsers.
-We're keeping an eye on Web Animations API because it has proven to be more flexible over rAF.
+The codebase takes advantage of ES6+ features compiled to ES5 to support old browsers.
+We're keeping an eye on Web Animations API as it has been proving to be more flexible over rAF.

 ## Contribution
-Future versions with more options are to come.
-If you want to contribute with the project, don't hesitate to fork it and send a pull request.<br>
+If you want to contribute to the project, feel free to send a pull request.<br>

 ## License
 Jauntyslider is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).